 Refugee Resettlement during COVID-19 FAQ

-- Prior to departure, IOM will conduct health checks for all refugees, including checking for COVID-19 symptoms and elevated temperatures prior to transporting refugees to pre-departure transit locations.
+- Prior to departure (typically within 24 hours), IOM conducts health checks for all refugees, including checking for COVID-19 symptoms and elevated temperatures prior to transporting refugees to pre-departure transit locations or airports.

-- IOM is also employing appropriate social distancing and hygiene measures (sanitizers, tissues, non-medical masks) and provides counseling to refugees on COVID-19 symptoms, respiratory and hand hygiene, and distributes an infographics brochure, in coordination with CDC and cultural orientation partner, CORE.
+- IOM is also counseling the refugees about appropriate social distancing and providing supplies for recommended hygiene measures (sanitizers, tissues, non-medical masks).
+In addition, IOM is counseling refugees about COVID-19 symptoms, respiratory and hand hygiene, and distributing a Welcome Booklet, developed by CDC.

 - For refugees with Significant Medical Conditions (SMC), IOM medical staff provide individual counseling and ensure a pre-travel supply of medications for 12 weeks.

-- On the day of departure, IOM medical staff perform a repeated health check, while IOM OPS staff facilitate exit airport screening and ensure general observation of health condition of departing refugees.
-Only refugees who are deemed fit to travel during these final checks will be allowed to depart on their flight.
+- On the day of departure, IOM staff will facilitate exit airport screening and ensure general observation of health condition of departing refugees.
+Only refugees who are deemed fit to travel during these final checks are allowed to depart on their flight.

 - Refugees arriving to the U.S. are subject to the same entry requirements as any traveler.